davenza/PyBNesian/docs/source/extending.rst

             else:
                 print("Iteration " + str(iteration) + ".
 Last operator: " + str(operator))

-Now, we can use this callback in the :class:`GreedyHillClimbing <pybnesian.learning.algorithms.GreedyHillClimbing>`:
+Now, we can use this callback in the :class:`GreedyHillClimbing <pybnesian.GreedyHillClimbing>`:

 .. testsetup::

-    from pybnesian.learning.algorithms.callbacks import Callback
+    from pybnesian import Callback

     class PrintOperator(Callback):